Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 Spray Painted Outdoor Rug for Camper or RV

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

-I’ve done some stenciling and painting of things that I used for rugs and flooring.
+I’ve done some stenciling and painting things I used for rugs and flooring.
 I’ve done stenciling on a small pet mat rug and a piece of vinyl wallpaper as a rug for my laundry room.
 I bought an inexpensive outdoor rug at Home Depot to use with the new Vintage Cruiser camper.

 vintage cruiser camper outdoor rug painting

 You can see the cozy setup on a recent camping trip.
 That’s Lulu Mae’s brother Charlie hanging out.
-Notice the plain gray outdoor rug and the run of the mill box fan.
+Notice the plain gray outdoor rug and the run-of-the-mill box fan.

 Spray Painted Outdoor Rug